Experity/Embedded-Map/README.md

 - `#map_full_hospital` - When clicking on a map pin, this template controls what's in the popup.
 - `#map_wait_window` - Each pin by default has a little description above the pin, this controls the contents there.
 - `#list_full_hospital` - All locations are listed below the map, this controls the information displayed there.

+### Example: Changing the number of patients waiting

 The current wait is currently set to use `{{{current_queue_length}}}`, which will display the shortest length currently at your clinic.
 If you wish to use a different representation, your options are as follows: